Blane245/musicgenerator/docs/CMG User Manual.md

 The layout of the screen includes a header section, a body section, and a footer section.
 * The header provides
+  * File, Edit, Generate, and Help pulldown menus
-    * the name of the application, the name of the file currently being displayed, and a comment button useful for adding comments to the composition,
+  * the name of the application, the name of the file currently being displayed
-    * buttons for handling the composition file and tracks,
-    * a SoundFont file selector, and Record and Preview buttons, and
   * time line controls and the timeline.

 * The body provides the display and control of composition tracks and generators.
 * The footer has a status message display area, and controls for room level volume, compression, and equalization.